anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/appendix-a.rst

 could have serious ramifications across the entire Cluster and all its Kubernetes Namespaces.
 Therefore, it is necessary to define various use cases or ways to build Multitenancy Deployment Models and define the Best Practices to secure each Model.
 The Kubernetes Namespace is a logical representation of namespace (boundary for resources) within the Kubernetes Cluster.
-This is different from the :cite:t:`wikipedia-linux-namespaces`, which are defined at the operating system kernel level.
+This is different from the :cite:t:`wikipedia-linux-namespaces_ra2`, which are defined at the operating system kernel level.

 .. figure:: ../figures/Model1-ns.png